sufyaniitk/notes-on-proofwriting/N12_Induction.md

 By induction hypothesis, $a$ and $b$ are themselves products of primes.
 Thus $(m+1)$ is a product of those primes and we're done. $\square$

 This is an example of the "building block" approach.
 I did not exploit the truth of the statement at $m$.
-I just used some arbitrary numbers smaller than $m+1$ (not even knowing which one) as "building blocks" for my proof.
+I just used some arbitrary numbers smaller than $m+1$ (not even knowing which ones) as "building blocks" for my proof.

 ---